Country(ies): Lebanon

 EXTRAS:

-After departing from Beirut and heading north towards Byblos, we will enjoy a captivating visit to the remarkable Jeita Grotto.
-This expansive network of limestone caves stretches nearly 9 kilometres and houses one of the world's largest collections of stalactites and stalagmites.
-A national icon, the grotto was a finalist in the New 7 Wonders of Nature competition.
-Depending on the water levels, exploration can be done both on foot and by boat.
+After leaving Beirut and heading north, we'll visit the spectacular Jeita Grotto.
+This system of limestone caves spans almost 9 kilometres and contains one of the largest collections of stalactites and stalagmites in the world.
+The grotto is a symbol of Lebanon and was a finalist in the New 7 Wonders of Nature competition.
+Depending on the water level, you can explore the caves on foot or by boat.

-Following this, we’ll travel inland to the exceptional Baatara Gorge sinkhole.
-During the spring and particularly the rainy season, a 255-metre waterfall tumbles into the vast cavern known as the Baatara Pothole.
-The cave is also called the Cave of the Three Bridges due to the three natural stone arches that span over the waterfall.
-This awe-inspiring natural wonder provides an opportunity for a short hike, and we’ll also have time to visit the nearby Douma Village.
-A traditional Lebanese lunch is included in the itinerary.
+Then, we'll head inland to visit the unique Baatara Gorge Sinkhole.
+In the spring and during rainy periods, a 255-metre waterfall cascades into an enormous cavern.
+The cave is also known as the Cave of the Three Bridges due to the three natural stone arches that the waterfall drops over.
+This is a spectacular natural phenomenon, and we'll have time for a short hike here and to explore the nearby village of Douma.
+A traditional Lebanese lunch is included today.

-The day concludes with a brief drive to the picturesque Qadisha Valley, where we will overnight at the Monastery of St. Anthony.
-We’ll stay in a separate building offering simple yet comfortable en-suite rooms (or a nearby guesthouse if the monastery is unavailable or closed to visitors).
+The day finishes with a short drive to the beautiful Qadisha Valley, where we'll spend the night in the Monastery of St. Anthony.
+You'll stay in a separate building with simple but comfortable en-suite accommodation.
+If the monastery is closed or unavailable, we will use a nearby guesthouse.

 OVERNIGHT: